flxtrtwn/devious/README.md

 # ABOUT

-Development environment featuring convenient tools (tools/devious) exposed as a command line application to develop applications and configure remote machines for deployment.
+Development environment featuring a development command line application (tools/devious) to develop applications and configure remote machines for deployment.
+Note: `devious` is developed in the context of this project and also available from PyPI

 Currently supports the following application types: